 Xavier Vives is professor of Economics and Finance, Abertis Chair of Regulation, Competition and Public Policy, and academic director of the Public-Private Sector Research Center at IESE Business School, and adjunct professor at Universitat Pompeu Fabra.
 He holds a Ph.D. in Economics from UC Berkeley.

-He is a member of the Economic Advisory Group on Competition Policy at the European Commission, Research Fellow of CESifo and of the Center for Economic Policy Research, where he served as Director of the Industrial Organization Program in 1991-1997.
+He is Research Fellow of CESifo and of the Center for Economic Policy Research, where he served as Director of the Industrial Organization Program in 1991-1997.
 He is also a member of the Academia Europaea, Fellow of the Econometric Society since 1992, and of the European Economic Association since 2004; and Research Associate of ECGI.
 He is also member of the Advisory Committee for Economic Recovery and Growth of the Government of Catalonia and recently he has been appointed Special Advisor to the Vicepresident of the European Commission and Commissioner for Competition, Mr Joaquín Almunia.

 His fields of interest are industrial organization and regulation, the economics of information, and banking and financial economics.
 He has published in the main international journals and is the author of Information and Learning in Markets: the Impact of Market Microstructure (Princeton University Press, 2008), Oligopoly Pricing: Old Ideas and New Tools (MIT Press, 1999), editor of Competition Policy in Europe: Fifty Years on from the Treaty of Rome (OUP, 2009), Corporate Governance: Theoretical and Empirical Perspectives (CUP, 2000), and co-editor of Capital Markets and Financial Intermediation (CUP, 1993).
 He has been editor of main international academic journals and currently he is editor of the Journal of Economic Theory and co-editor of the Journal of Economics and Management Strategy.